willefersontiago-source/breathtrailer-manual/docs/03-water/01-hot-water-kickass.md

-# Hot Water System – KickAss
+# Hot Water System – KickAss - For Breath Max read paper manual.

 This section explains the operation and safe use of the **KickAss 6L Portable Instant Gas Hot Water System** installed in the BreathTrailer.